cpsughrue/gsoc_proposal/README.md

 	- How long has it been since the module was last required?
 - How large is the module?

 The goal of the build deamon is to minimize build time.
-Finding the right equation will take some experimentation but the basic idea is to assign a score to each prebuilt module including the one just built and maximize the total score of the cache.
+Finding the right heuristic will take some experimentation but the basic idea is to assign a score to each prebuilt module including the one just built and maximize the total score of the cache.
 For example, `score = number_of_times_built - time_since_last_build` could be used to prioritize modules.
 In the image bellow the deamon has completed building a module and places it in the cache by removing two other modules increasing the cache score by two.

 <img src="caching.PNG" width="50%" height="50%" border="1">

 THOUGHT: I am not sure if cache should be RAM or disk.
 RAM would obviously be faster but disk could hold more modules.
-I think a combination of the two is probably the right answer but that implementaition may be out of scope for GSoC.

 ---
 ## Timeline